alexbrand/ket-on-azure/README.md

 This guide will walk you through setting up a production Kubernetes cluster on Azure infrastructure using the [Kismatic Enterprise Toolkit (KET)](https://github.com/apprenda/kismatic).

+The cluster will use WeaveNet as the CNI provider.

 # Azure Architecture
 * Nodes live in a single VNet.
 * Nodes live in a single subnet.